aiaa-istc/aiaa-istc.github.io/2019_IS_Workshop.md

 ### Presentations from the conference:

-All presentations that have been cleared for public release will be made available here: <!--a href=""-->"2019 AIAA ISTC Workshop" folder<!--/a--> -- coming soon.
+All presentations that have been cleared for public release are now available here: <a href="https://drive.google.com/drive/folders/1GF4FyQDpmibCLaGZ69Hlsf9PeX5KykaY?usp=sharing">link</a>

 * * *
 * * *